pedalferrous/analytic-script/README.md

       * `active`: determines whether this layer's individual e-field wil be integrated, and thus plotted or otherwise displayed. leave boolean True if this is desired.
-  * rest of methods need not be altered, and result is deterministic based on parameters supplied above.
-These methods simply call the appropriate helper methods to do dirty work in traversing your specified structure.
+  * Rest of methods need not be altered, and result is deterministic based on parameters supplied above.
+These methods simply call the appropriate helper methods to do dirty work in traversing user's specified structure.

 ### evalField:
-  * given defined stack and spectral range, this method returns all information associated with the e-field resultant in the device.
+  * Given defined stack and spectral range, this method returns all information associated with the e-field resultant in device.
   * `INPUT`:
     * `stack`: defined above; a list of the `film` data type.
     * `wls`: defined above; a linspace of wavelengths in nm.
     * `angles`: defined above; a list of angles in **RADIANS**.
-    * `pol`: polarization; 0 for p-polarization; 1 for s-polarization.
+    * `pol`: polarization; `0` for p-polarization; `1` for s-polarization.
-    * `n_i`: optical index of material preceding stack
+    * `n_i`: optical index of material preceding stack.
-    * `n_f`: optical index of material following stack
+    * `n_f`: optical index of material following stack.
     * `indices`: for each wavelength in `wls`, and for each layer in `stack`, a two dimensional list giving (possibly complex, i.e. attenuation and phase coefficient) optical index.
-    * `t_angles`: for each layer, wavelength, and angle from their respective data structures, a three dimensional list of resultant trasnmitted angles following Snell's law via the `snell` method.
+    * `t_angles`: indexed by layer, wavelength, and angle from their respective data structures: a three dimensional list of resultant trasnmitted angles following Snell's law via the `snell` method.
-    * `P`: propagation matrix; a two dimensional square matrix indicating phase and amplitude change of incident waves.
+    * `P`: propagation matrix: a two dimensional square matrix indicating phase and amplitude change of incident waves.
 Indexed in multi-dimensional array by layer, wavelength, angle, and polarization in that order.
     * `I`: interface matrix: a two dimensional square matrix indicating reflection and transmission between layers.
 Same indexing as `P`.
   * `RETURN`:
+    * Tuple comprising the values below.
     * `E_0`: calculated incident and reflected electric field, given as a two dimensional vector whose elements indicate magnitude of right and left moving plane-waveforms.
     * `E_f`: calculated transmitted electric field, using same protocol as above.
-    * `E_i`: list of e-field present at forward edge of indexed layer, which may then be propagated forward by methods like EsqPlot for display.
+    * `E_i`: list of e-field present at forward edge of indexed layer, which may then be propagated forward by methods like `EsqPlot` for display.
-  * this method as well as `evalTR` follow closely the matrix transfer method defined in Pettersson et al. (JAP 1999).
+  * This method as well as `evalTR` follow closely the matrix transfer method defined in Pettersson et al. (JAP 1999).

+### esqIntEval:
+  * `INPUT`:
+    * `stack`: defined above.
+    * `wls`: defined above.
+    * `angles`: defined above.
+    * `pols`: defined above.
+    * `indices`: defined above.
+    * `E_i`: defined above in `evalField` return.
+  * `RETURN`:
+    * Tuple comprising the values below.
+    * `ESqInt`: Numerical integral from interpolated function given by parameters contained in e-field definition.
+Still indexed by layer number, wavelength, angle, and polarization in that order.
+    * `ESqIntAvg`: Average of above data structure across all indices save layer number.
+That is, the general performance of each layer.
+    * `PAbsd`: Power absorbed as defined by external technique referenced in situ.
+Indexed through the same means as `ESquInt`.
+    * `PAbsdAvg`: Average of above data structure in the same manner as `ESqIntAvg`.

 #######################################
 ## AUTOOPTIMIZE METHODS:

 ### main:
-  * easily adjustable constants are defined
+  * Easily adjustable constants are defined
     * `MAX_STEP`: number of propagations desired (similar to iterations of flood fill, save with accompanying heuristic that allows non linear scaling)
     * `ACTIVE_LAYER`: index of layer in stack, defined in autoOptimize.py, that one wishes to maximize the e-field integral over.
-Currently this is implemented for one active layer only, although this can be changed with relative ease in accompanying methods (namely, evaluate Cells)
+Currently this is implemented for one active layer per run, although this can be changed with relative ease in accompanying methods (namely, `evaluateCells`)
     * `DIVISIONS`: seeds space with (`DIVISIONS + 1`) active cells evenly spaced along each dimension, taking in essence the cartesian product of these one dimensional intervals, and thus seeding a lattice.
 Higher